tdjastrzebski/vscode-cppbuild/README.md

 # How to use it?
 1. Install command line [cppbuild](https://github.com/tdjastrzebski/cppbuild/) tool: `npm install cppbuild -g`
 1. Go to menu **Terminal** and choose **Run Task...** option.
 You should see additional build tasks available.
+By default, build output files are placed in `./build` folder.
 1. Modify created `c_cpp_build.json` file according to your needs.
 Detailed `c_cpp_build.json` file description is available at [cppbuild](https://github.com/tdjastrzebski/cppbuild/) GitHub site.